Pelumi0107/alx-system_engineering-devops/0x00-shell_basics/README.md

-delete the file betty
-delete the directory my_first_directory in /tmp/ a  script that changes the working directory to the previous one lists
+write a script that prints the type of the file named